 Mistake 3: Where I buy the diamond does not matter

 Well, believe it or not, it is just as important as choosing the right diamond.
 You might not want to believe it but lots of individuals in the market earn a living by taking advantage of others.
 On that note, many diamonds advertised online are not the real deal and you need to be wary.
 While the internet is a well of valuable knowledge and information, it also has a fair share of misleading information so tread carefully – work with a jewelry company that has a proven track record.

-This could not be further from the truth.
+This is one of our least favorite diamond buying mistakes here at With Clarity, because we want you to be happy with your diamond (and entire ring) for a lifetime.
 The initial purchase of a diamond is just the first step of owning a diamond.
 After making the purchase you will need to have the diamond mounted onto your jewelry, maintain it and make touch ups when need be.
 For all this, you will spend cash and will need an individual to hold your hand throughout the process.

 Many jewelers aren’t interested in life long relationships.
 For this, you will again need a good jeweler, one who understands that the initial sale is just the beginning of a long relationship of taking care of the stone.
 After sales service is critical – make sure proper return policies, warranties and other protections are in place.
 Buying jewelry is similar to buying electronics in that sense – you want to be protected.

 Purchasing a diamond is one huge decision especially given the large amounts of money at stake and the need to please your significant other.
 As such, you should definitely put come thought into it, educate yourself, take your time and most importantly, realize that the price is not always everything.